mrgatto/spring-boot-nitro-enclaves/README.md

 * [nsm-cli](https://github.com/mrgatto/nsm-cli)

-For interaction with the Nitro Security Model.
+For interaction with the Nitro Security Module.

 # Examples